Gimhani03/Flutter_Auth/README.md

 # Flutter Auth

-A Flutter authentication app demonstrating Firebase Auth integration for user sign up, sign in, and sign out.
+This authentication module was created by me for a university group project—a medicine delivery mobile app.
+It demonstrates Firebase Auth integration for user sign up, sign in, and sign out.
 This project is suitable for learning and as a starter template for authentication-based Flutter apps.

 ## Features